-PAL Academy was created in response to parents who were looking for high-quality, individualized options for their students and concerned community members who recognized that the traditional system may not always meet the needs of all students.
+PAL Academy was created in response to parents who were looking for high-quality individualized options for their students and concerned community members who recognized that the traditional system may not always meet the needs of all students.
 This support for PAL Academy still exists based on the many families who enroll at PAL every year and the extensive community support we have received over our almost 20-year history as a school.
-Enrollment for the 2019-2020 school year is over 300 students between both campuses.
+Enrollment for the 2019-2020 school year is currently over 300 students between both campuses.

-Since being authorized as a Charter school, PAL Academy has continuously served the students of San Bernardino County in Muscoy.
-The Academy is the only school serving grades 6th-12th, located directly in that community.
+Since being authorized as a charter school, PAL Academy has continuously served the students of San Bernardino County in Muscoy.
+PAL Academy is the only school serving grades 6th-12th, located directly in that community.
 PAL Academy has also served as a credit recovery and alternative placement for students from SBCUSD's comprehensive high schools and other surrounding districts.
-Guidance counselors at these Comprehensive schools recommend their students to enroll with PAL Academy to receive the individualized academic support we offer.
+Guidance counselors at these comprehensive schools refer students to PAL Academy to receive the individualized academic support that we offer.
 While any student may enroll at PAL Academy, as a school of choice, the school has focused on serving students who have experienced academic, behavior and or social challenges at their local comprehensive school.
 Many of these students become PAL "success stories" every year.

-Approximately 400 plus students enrolled in grades 6th -12th, throughout the school year, with the largest grade, historically, being Seniors, with credit deficiencies.
-This includes current 12th graders and many 5th-year returning students who did not achieve graduation at their comprehensive high schools.
-Unable to graduate with their cohort group, these students enroll at PAL instead of dropping out.
-Many graduate from PAL Academy, having learned the habits of Discipline, Determination, and Dedication, our 3D's school code.
+Approximately 300 plus students enrolled in grades 6th -12th, throughout each school year, with the largest grade, historically, being seniors, with credit deficiencies.
+This includes current 12th graders and many 5th year returning students who did not achieve graduation at their comprehensive high schools.
+Unable to graduate with their cohort group, these students enroll at PAL instead of dropping out or attending Adult school.
+Many graduate at PAL Academy, having learned the habits of Discipline, Determination and Dedication, our 3D's school code.

-PAL Academy students can enroll and exit out based on a structured plan for making up credits.
-They can also complete credits needed for graduation within the trimester versus several school years.
+PAL Academy students enroll and exit out based on a structured plan for making up credits.
+They also complete credits needed for graduation within the trimester versus several school years.
 Many students choose to make up credits at PAL Academy and return to their "home school" at SBCUSD, supported by PAL Academy in partnership with the District, to complete graduation requirements and graduate with their cohort peers.
 We support them.
 They are our graduates too!